aindrajaya/react-performance/approach/memoized-fix.md

 While maintaining the same "bad structure" (state at the top level), memoization prevents components from re-rendering when their props haven't actually changed.
 This reduces the cascade effect without requiring architectural changes.

+## Addressing the Megaphone Effect

+While the bad structure uses React State/Context as a "megaphone" broadcasting updates to all components (as discussed in the bad structure pattern), memoization acts as noise-canceling headphones.
+Components wrapped with `React.memo` can now "tune out" the broadcast when their specific props haven't changed, preventing unnecessary re-renders.
+This approach mitigates the inefficiency of the top-down render cascade by allowing components to selectively ignore irrelevant updates.

 ## Core Concepts

 ### React.memo